 - Airnorth the local airline for the Top End and North Western Australia

-Regional flights in Australia are very expensive and they are rarely on sale.
-That's why at times it will cost you more to fly from Perth to Broome that flying from Perth to Bali.
+Regional flights in Australia are costly, and they are rarely on sale.
+That’s why at times it will cost you more to fly from Perth to Broome that a flight from Perth to Bali.

-If you are looking for cheap flights in Australia you can check out Zuji Flights deals where you can view flights from a range of Australian airlines allowing you to quickly compare all flight options at a glance.
-You can search for holiday Packages (Flight plus Accommodation) for more budget options.
+If you are looking for cheap flights in Australia, you can check this page for flight deals where you can view flights from a range of Australian airlines allowing you to compare all flight options at a glance.

-Driving in Australia is probably the best option for getting around Australia on the cheap and also the most flexible way to see much of Australia.
+Driving is probably the best way to travel around Australia on the cheap and also the most flexible way to see much of the country.
 However hiring a car is convenient if you are travelling in a small group, or with a travel companion.
-If you travel alone you can certainly hire a car and drive around by yourself, I have done it many times and it was not expensive.
-Key is to grab car rental deals.
-I once hired a car for 250 dollars for 10 days in Western Australia.
-Usually car hire deals are available from major Australian cities only and as long as you return the car to the same location, car hire is Australia is not expensive.
-And you will not have to pay for additional costs like the one-way fee.
+If you go alone you can certainly hire a car and drive around by yourself, I have done it many times, and it was not expensive at all.
+Key is to grab good car rental deals.
+I once hired a car for 250 dollars for ten days in Western Australia.

-For short-term trips I would suggest hiring a car and driving in a loop back to your starting point.
+Tip.1.
+For short-term travel, I recommend hiring a car and driving in Australia in a loop back to your starting point.

-For long-term trips I would suggest hiring a campervan.
-If you plan +4-5 weeks around Australia camping is definitely the best way of exploring the country.
-Do not hire a campervan for a 1-2 weeks it's going to be expensive and not cost-effective.
+Tip.
+2. For long-term travel, I would suggest hiring a campervan.
+If you plan +4-5 weeks around Australia camping is the best way of exploring the country.
+I wouldn’t hire a campervan for one week.
+Finally, it’s going to be expensive and not cost-effective.
 So, basically, for a short road trip, get a car, but if your road trip is much longer, a campervan would be much better.

 Getting around Australia by bus